NYUCCL/psiTurk/doc/databases_overview.rst

    table_name = turkdemo

 ...will be created automatically when running the psiturk shell.
+In addition two other tables are automatically created (`amt_hit` and `campaign` which are used to schedule repeating tasks and hits).
+If `table_prefix` is set to `true` in the config files these table names are made to match the main data table (e.g., `amt_hit` becomes `turkdemo_amt_hit` and `campaign` becomes `turkdemo_campaign`).
+This is useful if the database is used my multiple people.

+   table_prefix = true

 MySQL is (fairly) easy to install and free.
 However, a variety of web hosting services offer managed MySQL databases.
 Some are even `free <https://www.google.com/search?q=free+mysql+hosting>`__.